Configure NGINX

 TODOs

 The file contains instructions for the configuration.
-Each one of these is labeled with "TODO".
+These are each marked with "TODO".

 • The specification of the web connector and port